Methotrexate: Managing Side Effects

 Understand the side effects of methotrexate and how you can take measures to keep them to a minimum.

-Methotrexate is one of the most effective and widely used medications for treating rheumatoid arthritis (RA).
-It’s also one of the safest RA drugs, insist rheumatologists, despite a common misconception among many patients and even some primary care physicians that methotrexate is highly toxic.
+Methotrexate is one of the most effective and widely used medications for treating rheumatoid arthritis (RA) and other inflammatory types of arthritis.
+It’s also one of the safest arthritis drugs, insist rheumatologists, despite a common misconception among many patients and even some primary care physicians that methotrexate is highly toxic.

-Confusion about this important medication’s safety profile seems to exist because it is also used — in much higher doses — for treating some forms of cancer.
-Most RA patients who use methotrexate take between 10 and 25 milligrams (mg) per week.
+Confusion about this important medication’s safety profile seems to exist because it is also used – in much higher doses – for treating some forms of cancer.
+Most patients who use methotrexate to treat their inflammatory arthritis take between 10 and 25 milligrams (mg) per week.
 By contrast, the doses used to treat leukemia and certain other types of cancer may be hundreds of times larger.

-That’s not to suggest that taking methotrexate is risk free.
+That’s not to suggest that taking methotrexate is risk-free.
 A 2009 review of 21 studies found that 73 percent of RA patients who used the medication experienced at least one side effect.
 Yet the study indicates that most of these problems were relatively minor.
-What’s more, doctors who prescribe methotrexate for RA say that following a few simple steps can make this drug even safer to use.
+What’s more, doctors who prescribe methotrexate for arthritis say that following a few simple steps can make this drug even safer to use.

 Folic Acid Is a Must